Stackclash/5e-vault/5. Mechanics/Bestiary/Dragon/Young Black Dragon.md

 ---
-obsidianUIMode: preview
 cssclass: json5e-monster
 tags:
 - compendium/src/5e/mm
 - monster/environment/swamp
 - monster/size/large
 - monster/type/dragon
-statblock: inline
+aliases: ["Young Black Dragon"]
 ---
 # Young Black Dragon
 *Source: Monster Manual p.
-88, The Rise of Tiamat, Tales from the Yawning Portal, Ghosts of Saltmarsh, Baldur's Gate: Descent Into Avernus*
+88. Available in the SRD.*

 The most evil-tempered and vile of the chromatic dragons, black dragons collect the wreckage and treasures of fallen peoples.
 These dragons loathe seeing the weak prosper and revel in the collapse of humanoid kingdoms.
 They make their homes in fetid swamps and crumbling ruins where kingdoms once stood.